moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/servers/instances/cleanup.md

 Choose in the servers list the instance you want to terminate and click "Delete".
 Then just confirm the instance removing.

-Your instance will be removed instantly and billing will be interupt.
+Your instance will be removed instantly and billing will be interrupt.

 ![Console](../../imgs/img_tmp_dashboard.png "Temporaire")